 <div style="background-image: url('images/42original.gif')">

-42original.gif is a small image designed to be tiled that I found at this nifty site, which offers a variety of lovely background images for free download.
+42original.gif is a small image designed to be tiled that I found at a site that no longer offers graphics, but you can find plenty of others on the Web.

 You can also use images for the backgrounds of table cells and other elements on your page.
 For more details on using styles to display background images see Styles: Usage above.